 Our new theme around leadership will enable each participating IIC member to work with a sector leader for focused mentoring sessions.
-For 2020 - 2021 we are offering an initial 30 spaces for conservators and cultural heritage professionals.

 Many of our mentors are IIC Fellows who have demonstrated clear leadership within the sector through skilled advocacy, ethical practice, and a commitment to developing the conservation field through investing in people and talent.
 This places them in a unique position to support our profession during this unprecedented time.

 Whether you are starting out or already leading your own private practice, working as a freelancer, shifting your professional focus, or looking to take the next step as a senior manager or head of department, as a participant in the programme you will be able to test your ideas, gain insights from your mentor’s experience, and develop confidence to apply this within your context in a community of peers.

 Due to the high number of applications received we are extending the programme to support 3 cohorts this year.
 We will be featuring biographies and supporting statements from our mentors on the IIC mentoring page over the coming months.